Geekeh/Bloxflip-Towers-Predictor-Discord-Bot/README.md

 ### join dah server
 https://discord.gg/jpd
-## completely random towers predictor bot you could sell i dont care just dont say its urs\
+## completely random towers predictor bot DO NOT SELL IT.
+### if u repost or distribute with no credits im prob gonna take down.